 You may be able to categorize both of your vehicles as pleasure use since you drive because of being retired and not regularly commuting in either vehicle.

 Most car insurance providers offer a discount of 5% to 15% if you drive less than a certain amount of miles a year.
 This amount varies, it can be less than 7,000 miles with some insurers and less than 12,000 miles with others.

 Both of your vehicles should qualify for a low-mileage discount.
 If your current auto insurer doesn’t extend such a discount, it’s another good reason to look around for a new car insurance company.

-Your rates will obviously vary due to your own personal details, such as your age, the cars you’re insuring and the coverage choices you make.
+Your rates will vary due to your own personal details, such as your age, the cars you’re insuring and the coverage choices you make.

 Being a preferred driver gets you the best rates